emaphp/backbone.prism/README.md

 Backbone.Prism is a *Backbone.js* extension that provides additional classes for implementing a [Flux](https://facebook.github.io/flux/ "") architecture that combines [Backbone.js](http://backbonejs.org/ "") and [React](https://facebook.github.io/react/ "").

 <br>
+>Notice that this documentation uses *ES6* syntax.
+You'll need something like [Babel](http://babeljs.io/ "") to run the examples.
+If you're unsure of how to write your components in ES6 make sure to read this [post](http://www.tamas.io/react-with-es6/ "") by Tamas Piros.

 <br>
 ###Installation